 – Darria Long Gillespie, clinical assistant professor at the University of Tennessee School of Medicine as quoted by Allure in October 2018.

 The flu has many symptoms that announce its arrival, but sudden or abnormal fatigue is often the first sign and the first opportunity to take action.
 When sudden or abnormal fatigue strikes, don’t wait for more symptoms to appear.
 Send the symptomatic person home and to bed.
 Immediate rest can give the body the opportunity to fight off the virus and prevent a more severe illness from taking hold.

 Send a symptomatic person home as soon as flu symptoms present.

 4. Clean, Disinfect, Repeat

-According to the CDC, the flu can remain active on a surface for up to 48 hours.
+According to a 1982 study, the flu can remain active on a surface for up to 48 hours.
 This creates the need to effectively clean and disinfect all major touch points with the two-step process of cleaning (read about it here).
 At home, create a routine of addressing all touch points in a sick person’s vicinity multiple times a day.
 Professional cleaners, rework your routine to increase touch-point disinfection frequency and to focus on areas where disease spreads: drinking fountains, restrooms, door knobs, and desktops.
 Remember that the flu is hitting everyone at the same time, which could lead to supply shortages.
 Plan ahead by stocking up on soap, tissues, paper towels, and alcohol-based hand sanitizers.

 Flu Season stretches across half the year and brings with it the threat of illness.
 For many people, that illness will last a week or two, but, for some, the flu can cause major health complications and even death.
 By preparing ahead for flu season and taking these common-sense preventative measures, we can help limit the spread and impact of the flu this year.